leonschoi/ClickCount/ClickCounter/2 ClickCounter Installation.md

 It will popup a dialog box saying `need to provide administrator permission`.
 Press `Continue` to copy.

-## 2. Data directory creation
+## 2. Directory creation and sharing

 Create a directory `C:\YIC\ClickCounter\`

-Enable directory sharing with appropriate Permissions (Full Control or Read/Write) for everyone or individual users as needed
+Enable sharing for the follwing directoy with appropriate Permissions (Full Control or Read/Write) for everyone or individual users as needed

 - `C:\YIC\` shared as `YIC`\
    To handle Data and Log files from other computers.